-The inclusion of 15-35% entrained air in CLSM improves flowability, minimizes segregation and settlement, lowers unit weight (90-110 pcf), and controls ultimate strength development.
+The inclusion of 15-35% entrained air in CLSM improves flowability, minimises segregation and settlement, lowers unit weight (90-110 pcf), and controls ultimate strength development.
 In addition, air, gas and water permeability properties will improve as CLSM air contents increase.

 How do I successfully pour concrete in hot weather?

 Pre-pour planning and special precautions are required to assure successful placement of concrete in hot weather.
-These precautions may include lowering material temperatures, utilization of retarding admixtures, rapid transport and placement, and proper curing.
+These precautions may include lowering material temperatures, utilisation of retarding admixtures, rapid transport and placement, and proper curing.
 See ACI Committee report 305 on Hot Weather Concreting.

 Is there such a thing as an "anti-freeze admixture"?